mattermost/docs/source/process/sg_grammar-spelling-mechanics.rst

 Grammar, spelling, and mechanics
 ================================

-To maintain consistency across all Mattermost technical documentation, adhere to the guidelines here. in all cases, accuracy and clarity over rule consistency of tone, of typographical conventions such as capitalization of titles and inline text highlighting of filenames, clarity aids covers the language to use, the tone of voice,
+To maintain consistency across all Mattermost technical documentation, adhere to the guidelines here.

 Language and spelling
 =====================

 Write documents in English.
-Use American spelling conventions.
+Use American spelling.

 Paragraphs and sentences
 ========================